-The maintenance of the monitoring station at Pathhead was undertaken by Enviro Technology Services (previously Casella Monitor).
+Until decommissioned in June 2013, the maintenance of the monitoring station at Pathhead was undertaken by Enviro Technology Services (previously Casella Monitor).
 This involved two routine services per year and also provision for emergency callouts.
 Casella Monitor had the data management contract and collected all the raw data from each of the monitoring stations.
 The data was checked to ensure that it was being recorded correctly, that the analysers were stable and that there were no faults with the analysers.
 The data was then re-scaled by Casella Monitor using the results of calibration and span checks carried out by the analyser automatically or carried out manually by Midlothian Council every two weeks.
 The manual checks carried out by Midlothian Council included a span check in which a gas of known concentration was passed through the analysers and the measured concentrations and other operating parameters were recorded by the operator and sent to Casella Monitor.
 The raw and re-scaled data were sent by Casella Monitor to Midlothian Council at regular periods.
-The Partisol filter changes were carried out by Midlothian Council on a fortnightly basis and the analysis for weight gain carried out by Environmental Scientifics Group.